f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

    -  Type the following command in the web console and hit Enter:

-         ``docker exec -it explicit-proxy tail -f /var/log/squid/access.log``
+         ``tail -f /var/log/squid/access.log``

    -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the **Ubuntu18.04 Client** machine and confirm that access is being logged.
 You should see log entries of the URLs visited.

-   -  Visit a financial institution (ex. \https://www.bankofamerica.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
-Entrust, Inc.).
-If the traffic was intercepted the connection/certificate would have been verified by **f5labs.com**.
-Because you are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.
+   -  Visit a financial web site such as \https://www.bankofamerica.com and verify that SSL Orchestrator is not intercepting TLS traffic.
+Confirm that the browser receives a server certificate that was issued by a trusted public CA. You should **not** see "Verified by: f5labs.com." because we are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy.

    -  Confirm that the explicit proxy service is not seeing this bypassed (encrypted) traffic